sreich/ore-infinium/README.md

 Regular builds (jar files) can be downloaded from: https://copy.com/q84maUflQnyT2C8Z Simply execute it by 'java -jar pathtojar'

+To build locally, just check out the code.
+It uses a submodule currently, for the assets.
+So run git clone --recursive <the url>.
+If you've already checked out the main repo and forgot to run it with --recursive, you won't have the submodule located in ore-infinium/core/assets.
+So, do git submodule update --recursive

-To build locally, just check out the code, run ./gradlew desktop:build
+To build it with gradle, from the command line, run ./gradlew desktop:build (or just run that gradle task from your IDE.

 # Debugging/development running